 Below are free diy APPROVED plastic (PVC) bird house design plans.
 You can use this easy bird box design to attract bluebirds, swallows, chickadees, nuthatches, warblers, woodpeckers, and other birds to your backyard or garden.
 You can make this nesting box using primarily PVC pipe.
-See other bird houses and bird topics.
+Find more free bird houses plans or discover more birdhouses and bird feeders.

 Materials Needed to Build DIY PVC Bird House Design.